CentreForDigitalHumanities/I-analyzer/documentation/Corpus-definitions.md

 This documents gives a basic explanation of how corpus definitions "work" in the backend.
 For a more elaborate description of how to add corpus definition and what properties they contain, see [How to add a new corpus to I-analyzer](/documentation/How-to-add-a-new-corpus-to-Ianalyzer.md).

+## Definition

+At the moment, I-analyzer supports one method to define a corpus: by writing a custom Python class and including it in the backend.

+We plan to support adding corpora through the interface; as we're working on this, some modules may suggest this possibility.

-## Python classes
+### Python class

-Corpus definitions are initially written as Python classes.
+Python-based corpora are written as Python classes.
 Each definition is a subclass of `CorpusDefinition`.

 All corpus classes are contained in the [corpora](/backend/corpora/) directory (though it is technically possible to include definitions from elsewhere in the file system).
 This directory is not a Django app, but just a collection of scripts and metadata.

 To be loaded into the application, the definition needs to be added to Django settings.
 The project includes a `CORPORA` setting which defines a mapping of names and python files, and lists which definitions should be loaded.

 On startup, all configured python classes will be loaded into the database.
 During much of the runtime, the backend will refer to the database model rather than the python class.
-However, the python class is used for more advanced features like document scans and word models.
+However, the python class is imported for more advanced features like document scans and word models.
 It is also used during indexing.

 ## Database models

-Database models can be loaded with the `loadcorpora` command in the backend.
+Python definitions can be loaded into the database with the `loadcorpora` command in the backend.
 Normally, this is run when you start the server.

 This command will parse any configured python corpora and save a `Corpus` and `CorpusConfiguration` object for them.
 If the python corpus cannot be loaded, the `Corpus` object will still exist in the database, but it will be missing a `CorpusConfiguration` and will not be usable.